LightHouseSoftware/i2d-harfbuzz/README.md

-# harfbuzz for D
+# Harfbuzz for D

-bindbc binding for harfbuzz, which is a text shaping engine.
+BetterC bindings for harfbuzz, the text shaping library.